austin006/austin006.github.io/docs/project-portfolio/projects/2025/cad.md

 I used, created, and evaluated engineering graphics including hand sketches, solid CAD models, renderings, engineering drawings, and animations.

-The work done here was performed in the course BYU ME EN 272: Engineering Graphics
+The work done here was performed as part of the BYU course ME EN 272: Engineering Graphics

 ***